 Treated Water Is:

 Filtered to remove nearly all of the remaining solids

 Chlorinated to kill any potentially harmful microorganisms

 De-chlorinated to eliminate excess chlorine that could be harmful to natural organisms when the water is discharged into a stream

-Biosolids are sludge that is wasted or removed from the primary treatment process and pumped directly into a sludge lagoon.
-After spending a required amount of time in the sludge lagoons, biosolids are tested and applied to local farm land for crops such as bermuda grass or hay for stock feed.
+Biosolids are sludge compounds that have been wasted or removed from the primary treatment process and pumped directly into a sludge lagoon.
+After spending the required amount of time in the sludge lagoons, biosolids are tested and applied to local farm land for crops such as Bermuda-grass, other types of hay, wheat pasture, etc. for stock feed.